floooh/floooh.github.io/_posts/2017-02-04-yack-counters.md

 ### Oh my dog, it's full of counters!

-Those video- and audio-chips are essentiall just a bunch of counter cascades!
+Those video- and audio-chips are essentially just a bunch of counter cascades!
 A counter counts to a specific value, when the value is reached it 'ticks' another counter forward and then starts counting at 0 again.
 All those complicated, magic ICs are more or less just medieval clockworks inside!